 - 2.1 There have been numerous changes affecting the original Housing Revenue Account Business Plan (HRA BP) since it was approved by Executive Board in February 2012.
-These include: - the creation of Housing Leeds and the amalgamation of differing investment strategies and programmes into one organisation; - revised and updated information regarding investment need, including for sheltered housing and multi-storey blocks; - the creation of the Council House Growth Programme; and - changes to Right to Buy legislation and welfare reforms (affecting HRA income) and changes to potential funding streams, particularly those related to energy efficiency (Green Deal, ECO etc). - Over recent months considerable work has gone into updating the detailed investment need of the housing stock over the next 30 years and the resources available to support it, taking into account the changes noted above.
-Over the next 10 years almost £95m of additional investment resources, over and above that in the original 2012 HRA BP, have been identified. - 2.3 At the same time, the predicted investment needs of the stock over 30 years have been reduced by 17%.
-This is primarily a result of revised and updated information on investment need, increased RTB projections and lower inflation assumptions, all of which have combined to reduce the estimated overall investment need. - As a consequence, the HRA is healthy and, in the medium and long term, there will be surpluses remaining after investment need in the existing stock is met.
-These surpluses could be used to fund further council housing growth and other new initiatives, although it would be prudent to keep some in reserve as a contingency to deal with currently unknown issues arising in the existing stock (and new stock coming into the HRA via the growth programme), stock coming back into LCC responsibility when PFI contracts end etc.. - 2.5 However, some smoothing is required in the short term, to match spend to available funding, over the next four years (2015/16 2018/19).
+These include: - the creation of Housing Leeds and the amalgamation of differing investment strategies and programmes into one organisation; - revised and updated information regarding investment need, particularly for sheltered housing and multi-storey blocks; - the creation of the Council House Growth Programme; and - changes to Right to Buy legislation and welfare reforms (affecting HRA income) and changes to potential funding streams, particularly those related to energy efficiency (Green Deal, ECO etc). - Over recent months considerable work has gone into updating the detailed investment need of the housing stock over the next 30 years and the resources available to support it, taking into account the changes noted above.
+Over the next 10 years almost £95m of additional investment resources, over and above that identified in the original HAR BP, have been identified. - 2.3 Overall the HRA is healthy and, in the medium and long term, there will be surpluses remaining after investment need in the existing stock is met.
+Some smoothing is required to match spend to funding in the short term (years 1-4).